 Winter Witchcamp has a set of Pagan Prayer Beads, a beautiful tool that holds some of the magic of our camp.
 We traditionally read the Prayer in whole or in part at the opening and closing of camp.

 We honor the Runes and the Norse Mysteries.
 We are aware that some who honor those Mysteries are also white supremacist.
-We clearly do not align with those beliefs and work toward social justice as well as honoring diversity and multiplicity in all of its forms in our tradition.
+We definitively do not align with those beliefs and work toward social justice as well as honoring diversity and multiplicity in all of its forms in our tradition.
 We embrace the Reclaiming Principles of Unity and as such we share some culture with other Reclaiming groups, such as, affinity groups (see below) and “twinkling” or hissing in agreement or empathy with something expressed by another.
 Twinkling is raising a hand, palm outward, and waving the fingers – think ASL applause or “jazz hands”.

 At camp there is a mask of Freyja that passes to someone selected by magical calling (traditionally through raffle selection) each year.
 This person takes the mask home to be in Freyja’s presence and in deeper relationship with her until the next camp.
-Put this mask on, or sleep with it nearby, and watch out for Freya working in your life!
+Put this mask on, or sleep with it nearby, and watch out for Freyja working in your life!

 Brisingamen is known as Freyja’s treasured necklace.
 It is so closely associated with her that it is often seen as a direct representation of Freyja, her authority and her magic.
 Amber and gold are said to be formed from Freyja’s tears.
 Each year the teaching team of witch camp gifts this beautiful golden and amber version of Brisingamen to someone at camp to carry and wear as a priestess of Freyja for the following year, diving deeper into her mysteries and power.
 This necklace is gifted to the next camper in the closing ritual of the following camp.